konlin008/konlin008/README.md

 👋 Hi, I’m Aman
 👀 I’m interested in Web Development & DSA
-🌱 I’m currently learning React & DSA with Python
-💞️ I’m looking to collaborate on web development and DSA projects 📫 How to reach me: amanofficial0108@gmail.com
+🌱 I’m currently learning React for web development and DSA using Python 💞️ I’m looking to collaborate on web development and DSA projects 📫 How to reach me: amanofficial0108@gmail.com
 😄 Pronouns: he/him